• Skip to primary navigation

 Take charge of your thinking

 The tricky thing about anxiety is that it’s easy to think negative thoughts when you’re anxious, which only makes it worse.
-Pay attention to what you are saying to yourself, and avoid thinking negatively, jumping to conclusions, or assuming the worst.
+Pay attention to what you are saying to yourself and avoid thinking negative thoughts or assuming the worst.

 Get enough sleep